‘This Is Us’ New Season 3 Promo Shows Jack And Rebecca’s First Kiss

 The promo, which is captioned with viewers’ comments about the long-awaited return of the show, ends with an ecstatic Jack telling his pal Miguel he met “the girl.”

-The third season of This Is Us will juggle multiple eras, including Jack’s Vietnam past, Rebecca’s adjustment to life as a widow in the late 1990s, as well as present day scenes with the family and even a look into the future as an aging Randall and his adult daughter Tess (Iantha Richardson) talk about going to see a mystery “her.”
+The third season of This Is Us will juggle multiple eras, including Jack’s Vietnam past, Rebecca’s adjustment to life as a widow in the late 1990s, as well as present-day scenes with the family and even a look into the future as an aging Randall and his adult daughter Tess (Iantha Richardson) talk about going to see a mystery “her.”

 In a preview for People magazine, This Is Us creator Dan Fogelman revealed fans will see “Jack and Rebecca in the courtship phases, when they’re bushy tailed and bright eyed,” as well as the Pearson matriarch as a suddenly single mom of three kids headed to college.